Rose-njeru/House-Property-Sales-Analysis/README.md

 3. How has the average property price changed over time?
 Are there any seasonal patterns or long-term trends?

-4. Is there any correlation between property prices and property type (e.g., house, apartment)?
+4. Is there any correlation between property prices and property type?

-5. Are there significant differences in property prices between different postcodes (e.g., 2906 and 2615)?
+5. Are there significant differences in property prices between different postcodes?

 6. Deduce the top six postcodes by year's price.